 - Their gums are swollen and red.

-- They are demanding the breast or bottle more.
+- They’re demanding the breast or bottle more.

-- Or they may reject the breast or bottle because their gums hurt.
+- They’re rejecting the breast or bottle because their gums hurt.

 - Their appetite is poor.